- Home

 Solution: EverSafe used a discreet side closure and looked at damp shaded fixing points before work.
 The team looked at anchors, return depth, top edge, and the daily walking or drying path before fixing.

-Result: The balcony kept its premium feel while the approach line was controlled.
+Result: The balcony kept its well-finished feel while the approach line was controlled.

 A planter moves near the garden-side balcony while the lake-facing view remains calm, and the owner wants the protection to respect the finish.
 This is why the first inspection cannot stop at the room side.
 From inside, the front opening may look like the whole risk, but active animal movement.